Tuition & Scholarships

-Figures are in U.S. dollars and apply to the 2017-2018 academic year.
+Figures are in U.S. dollars and apply to the 2023-2024 academic year.
 All fees are subject to change each year.

 Most CCT classes count for 3 credits each.
-Full-time students take a minimum of 9 credits per semester.
-To complete the 39 credits and graduate in two years, students will need to enroll in 12 credits during one semester, or take 3 credits during the summer term.
+Full-time students take a minimum of 9 credits per semester and finish within 2 years.
 Part-time students take 6 credits per semester and finish within 3 years.

-Tuition per credit for 2017-2018: $1,995
+Tuition per credit for 2023-2024: $2,452

-Tuition for full-time students taking three 3-credit courses in Fall and Spring: $35,910 ($1,995 x 18 credits)
+Tuition for full-time students taking three 3-credit courses each in Fall 2023 and Spring 2024: $44,136 ($2,452 x 18 credits)

-Tuition for part-time students taking two 3-credit courses in Fall and in Spring: $23,940 ($1,995 x 12 credits)
+Tuition for part-time students taking two 3-credit courses each in Fall 2023 and Spring 2024: $29,424 ($2,452 x 12 credits)

-Graduate Student Activity Fee: $31
+Graduate Student Activity Fee: $37 (yearly cost)